If you're looking for a cookie that everyone will love, look no further than these Banana Pudding Cookies.

 TEXTURE - These cookies are light, soft, and chewy.
-Simply full of great flavor, they are perfect as a little sweet treat.
+They are simply full of great flavor and perfect as a little sweet treat.

-TIME - This is such an easy, uncomplicated recipe you can do in just about 30 minutes.
-Perfect if you're looking to surprise your family with a really delicious homemade dessert.
+TIME - This is an easy, uncomplicated recipe you can do in about 30 minutes.
+Perfect if you're looking to surprise your family with a delicious homemade dessert.

-Butter - Be sure to allow the butter to soften before you start baking.
-It's way easier to cream butter, sugar, and eggs when all of the ingredients are at the same temperature.
+BUTTER - Be sure to allow the butter to soften before you start baking.
+It's easier to cream butter, sugar, and eggs when all the ingredients are at the same temperature.
 Always use unsalted butter for all of your baking.

-Sugar - For this recipe, we'll use both Brown and Granulated Sugar.
+SUGAR - We'll use both Brown and Granulated Sugar.
 Brown sugar adds moisture and deeper caramel sweetness to the cookies.
 Granulated sugar helps the cookies spread as they bake and gives them a crisp outer layer.

 EGGS - bind the ingredients together and are the primary source of moisture and protein in the dough.

-Pudding mix - Although there are plenty of brands that offer a good dry banana pudding mix, I like the Jello brand.
+PUDDING MIX- Although plenty of brands offer a good dry banana pudding mix, I like the Jello brand.

 FLOUR- Use all-purpose flour in this recipe.
 It gives form and structure.

 SALT- A little bit will bring out more of the banana cream and chocolate flavors.

 WHITE CHOCOLATE CHIPS- is the perfect flavor complement with bananas!
 They make the cookies extra creamy and indulgent.

 Variations and Additions